Florisschimandl/holonet/README.md

 ## Components

-All components where kept simple and compact, pure minimal HTML/CSS, to speed up the short development proces.
+All components where kept simple and compact, pure minimal HTML/CSS, to speed up the short development proces (4 days).

+## Demo domain

+The Holonet assesment runs on: https://www.holonet.nl

 ## Project setup
 ```